apache/incubator-edgent-website/site/docs/faq.md

 ## What centralized streaming analytic systems does Apache Edgent support?

 Edgent applications can publish and subscribe to message systems like MQTT or Kafka, or IoT Hubs like IBM Watson IoT Platform.
 Centralized streaming analytic systems can do likewise to then consume Edgent application events and data, as well as control an Edgent application.
-The centralized streaming analytic system could be Apache Spark, Apache Storm, Flink and samza, IBM Streams (on-premises or IBM Streaming Analytics on Bluemix), or any custom application of your choice.
+The centralized streaming analytic system could be Apache Spark, Apache Storm, Flink and Samza, IBM Streams (on-premises or IBM Streaming Analytics on Bluemix), or any custom application of your choice.

 ## Is there a distributed version of Edgent?

-The short answer is that a single Edgent Application's topologies all run in the same local JVM.
+The short answer is that a single Edgent application's topologies all run in the same local JVM.

 But sometimes this question is really asking "Can separate Edgent topologies communicate with each other?" and the answer to that is YES!